-PRIORITY: digital format, location based web application, social storytelling, digital museum
+PRIORITY: digital format, location-based web application, social storytelling, digital museum

-Location: District and City Landsberg am Lech
+Location: District Landsberg am Lech

 Innovative, integrative, interactive: the cultural association “dieKunstBauStelle” is planning a new media and history project.
-A digital and location-based smartphone app for a multimedia access to regional history.
-A platform on which historians, artists, authors and journalists, together with young people, contemporary witnesses and municipal partners, create access to the history of Landsberg and the district.
+A digital and location-based smartphone app for multimedia access to regional history.
+A platform on which historians, artists, authors, and journalists, together with young people, contemporary witnesses, and municipal partners, create access to the history of Landsberg and the district.
 An opportunity for digital participation in our cultural and historical heritage.
 The best thing about it: Everything is free of charge and accessible to users at all times.
 This starts under the name “LandsbergHistoryApp”.

 History workshop with model character